celigo/integrator-extension/README.md

    */

   /*
-   *  err - return Error object but not handled in IO UI.
+   *  err - Error object to convey a fatal error has occurred.
+Currently, IO does not handle this.
    *
    *  response - Response data is an array of JSON objects where each object should follow following structure:
    *  {"import1-externalId":[{"requiredGenerateFields":["generateFieldId1", "generateFieldId2"...],"nonEditableGenerateFields":[""]},{"generateList":"generateListId1","requiredGenerateFields":[""],"nonEditableGenerateFields":[""]}], "import2-externalId" : [...]}